 Ponds wishing to utilize a "rubber liner" system are the most common type of installation for consumers.
 The use of Firestone 45 Mil EPDM pond liner is a terrific way to get your pond off to a great start.
-Using the protective underlayment is ALWAYS reccomended as it increases the puncture resistance of the pond liner by 400% and is required for the 20 year Firestone warranty.
+Using the protective underlayment is ALWAYS recommended as it increases the puncture resistance of the pond liner by 400% and is required for the Limited Lifetime Manufacturers Warranty.

 Design versatility - can easily be shaped to fit the unique contours of your pond giving you much more design creativity.
 Multiple membrane panels can be quickly and securely seamed to accommodate larger pond lining applications and unique design elements such as waterfalls.